TimzOwen/tomcat_java_mysql/README.md

 ```
 sudo nano /etc/tomcat9/tomcat9-users.xml
 ```
-Then add the following lines, Rem to change the password to mactch your comp passwrd
+Then add the following lines, Remember to change the password to mactch your computer password
 ```
 <role rolename=”tomcat”/>
 <role rolename=”manager-gui”/>